 Election Guide 2025: Fredericksburg

-Races in the city for local offices continue to reflect the change in culture that the city has been undergoing, making for a potentially dynamic election season.
+Races in the city for Council continue to reflect the change in culture that the city has been undergoing, making for potentially dynamic races.
+School Board races are largely uncontested.

 By Martin Davis